 The body of scholarship related to Theodore Roosevelt is voluminous and continues to grow.
-A historiography prepared by the late Dr. John A. Gable illustrates how scholarly perspectives on Theodore Roosevelt change over time.
-Interpretation of Theodore Roosevelt at Sagamore Hill should acknowledge diverse opinions of the man and his legacy, while recognizing that the body of scholarship continues to grow.
-In addition to academic scholarship, the National Park Service continues to generate indepth studies of the park and its resources, including a recently prepared Historic Resource Study, inventories of its flora and fauna, and reports on its historic structures and cultural landscape.
-This information would also be used to refresh current and to develop future interpretive material.
+A historiography prepared by the late Dr. John A. Gable3 illustrates how scholarly perspectives on Theodore Roosevelt change over time.
+Interpretation of Theodore Roosevelt at Sagamore Hill should acknowledge these diverse opinions of the man and his legacy, while recognizing that the body of scholarship continues to grow.
+In addition to academic scholarship, the National Park Service continues to generate in- depth studies of the park and its resources, including a recently prepared Historic Resource Study, inventories of its flora and fauna, and reports on its historic structures and cultural landscape.
+This information would also be used to refresh current and to develop future interpretive material and develop such material for the future.